 The Lower Indus Basin is located south of Khairpur-Jacobabad high area to the Arabian Sea.
 Several oil and gas discoveries have been made in the Lower Indus Basin, some as recently as the mid-1960s.
-The main producing oil and gas reservoirs are from Ranikot Formation sandstone, Pab, Mughal Kot and Upper Cretaceous Pab formations.
-More than 100 fields have been discovered so far including the largest Khaskheli oilfields, Sari Hundi gas fields, Bhit, Badhra and Zamzama gas fields.
+The main producing oil and gas reservoirs are from Paleocene Ranikot and Dunghan Formation, Upper Cretaceous Pab and MughalKot Formation and Lower Cretaceous Lower Goru Formation.
+More than 100 fields have been discovered so far including the largest Khaskheli oilfield and Sari Hundi, Bhit, Badhra and Zamzama gas fields.
+FHL's Badin blocks are located in Badin Sub-Basin, the southern part of Lower Indus Basin.